What do these cat noises mean?

 So if you hear a hiss, it could be time to take pre-emptive action before you’ve got a full-scale cat fight on your hands.

 However, hissing, especially if there are no other animals around, can also be a sign that your cat is in pain and a visit to your vet could be in order.
-Pet insurance from Purely Pets could help you cover the cost of treatment.
+Insuring your pet with Purely Pets could help you cover the cost of treatment.

 You might think of growling as dog-speak, but cats can muster a good growl, too.
 Just as with their canine counterparts, it’s a sign that their enemy needs to back off.

 If you’re unwise enough to try to remove your pet’s food bowl while it’s eating, that enemy could be you.

 Warning – this sound could well be followed by the universal language of scratching or biting.
 Best avoid or tackle this problem as quickly as possible.

 This is an uncommon sound, which many owners never get to hear or learn.
 It sounds roughly like a stuttering meow or a kind of bleating, and may also be called chirping.

 The meaning?
 It’s not really translatable into any human language.

 Cats make it when they’re hunting, or watching potential prey through a window.
 So it probably suggests excitement, anticipation, or even frustration.